Translation Services FAQ

 What countries is the service available in?

+This is an international, web-based service.
 You can submit a translation from any country.
-If you're outside the UK, then the only restriction is that you must be able to pay by one of the accepted international payment methods (Paypal, credit card or Moneybookers, or wire transfer to a UK bank account).
+The only restriction is that you must be able to pay by one of the accepted international payment methods (Paypal, credit card or Moneybookers, or wire transfer to a UK bank account).

 What languages are available?